Ari-S-123/pdp-project-1/README.md

 These would be hard for other people to test locally without having to expose my API key or forcing graders to get their own API key.

+- Age verification would be handled in the frontend with an API call to a third party service.
+Age is not modeled in this project as all users are assumed to be above 21.
-- Implement AI recipe generation with Gemini API
+- AI recipe generation with Gemini API
-- Implement Restful endpoints with hono and persistence layer with drizzle and postgres
+- Restful endpoints with hono and persistence layer with drizzle and postgres

 ## Setup